voxsim/knowledge/person!.md

 - Know other people that can tell you what you really are, what you think about yourself are just illusions, you should think harder and analyze yourself.
 - Apart of the former couple, you can couple with your mind with many others, that can stimulate yourself.

+# Emapthy vs Sumpathy
+Empathy fuels connection, instead Simpathy drives disconnection.
+Empathy has four qualities:
+- Perspective taking, the ability to take the perspective of another person or recognise their perspective as their truth
+- Staying out of judgement, not easy when enjoy it as much us do
+- Recognising emotion of other people, then communicating that
+- Empathy is feeling WITH people
+-> Empathy good phrase is "I know what it's like down here and you are not alone" -> Instead simphaty is "Uuuh, is bad? ah?"
+Empathy is a choice, a vulnerable choice, because in order to connect I have to connect with something that knows that feeling.
+Simpathy try to address the vulnerability trying to change the discourse or galvanize with the good part.
+A good empathy person say "I don't even know how to say, but I am just glad that you told me"; because the thruth is rarely an answer make something better; what makes something better is connection.

 # Buddhism, Zen, Stoicism, ...

 I've been studying buddhism since August 2016.
 Quite by accident in fact, when I